almibe/ligature-rs/README.md

 #### Entities

-An Entity is a Node that is represented by and Identifier.
+An Entity is a Object that is represented by and Identifier.
 Identifiers in Ligature are *currently* defined as strings that start with an ASCII letter or an underscore and don't contain any of the following characters:
  * whitespace (space, newline, tabs, carriage returns, etc)
  * " ' `